tahmina386/AI-course/README.md

-I. Course Overview
+I. Course Overview:
 This repository contains the project submissions and implementation artifacts for the Artificial Intelligence course taken during the Fall 2025 session.

 II.
-Purpose and Learning Outcomes
+Purpose and Learning Outcomes:
 The primary purpose of this course was to introduce fundamental concepts and algorithms in Artificial Intelligence, focusing on problem-solving, search techniques, and knowledge representation.

 Key Learning Outcomes: